The Eastern Ground pulsed with anticipation. A sea of students crowded around the battlefield, whispers spreading like wildfire.

 But somewhere in the shadows, a pair of unseen eyes watched Mri closely.

-A student in a hoodie, leaning against a pillar.
+A figure in a hoodie, leaning against a pillar.

 He pulled out his phone and sent a message.